We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- limiting physical activity until pain and swelling are gone
+- limiting physical activity until the pain and swelling are gone

-- using a brace and/or crutches to protect the knee
+- using a brace (knee immobilizer) or crutches to protect the knee

-- physical therapy/rehabilitation to strengthen and regain range of motion
+- physical therapy or rehabilitation to strengthen and regain range of motion

-In more severe injuries, treatment may also include physical therapy (PT)/rehabilitation or surgery.
-PT is used to strengthen and regain range of motion.
+For more severe injuries, treatment may also include physical therapy, rehabilitation, or surgery.
+Physical therapy strengthens and helps you regain range of motion.
 Surgery may include ligament repair or reconstruction.

-Injuries to only the LCL usually aren’t treated with surgery.
-However, the LCL is often injured in conjunction with other ligaments in the knee.
-In these cases, surgery is likely needed.
+Surgery doesn’t usually treat injuries to only the LCL.
+However, the LCL is often injured along with other ligaments in the knee.
+In these cases, surgery is probably necessary.

-It is difficult to prevent knee ligament injuries because they are often a result of an accident or unforeseen circumstance.
-However, several preventative measures could help minimize the risk of a knee ligament injury, including:
+It’s difficult to prevent knee ligament injuries because they’re often a result of an accident or unforeseen circumstance.
+However, several preventive measures can help minimize the risk of a knee ligament injury, including: